howroad/P2psearch/README.md

+Not sure what bug made 3 commits come from “wooky” but they should be from me..

 # A simple P2P search engine
 This is a final project for a data structure class.
 As of the time I wrote this read me it’s been 1 and half year since.